 The vaccine against HPV infections is included in the Québec Immunization Program’s immunization schedule.
-The vaccine is offered for free to girls and to boys in Grade 4 (Gardasil® 9) and in Secondary 3 (Cervarix®).
-There are several reasons for choosing to begin VPH vaccination in Grade 4 for several reasons:
+The vaccine is offered for free to children in Grade 4 (Gardasil® 9) and in Secondary 3 (Cervarix®).
+There are several reasons for choosing to begin VPH vaccination in Grade 4 of primary school:

 - The immune system responds better to HPV vaccines between the ages of 9 and 11.
 At this age, children are usually in Grade 4.

-- Two doses of the vaccine are enough to protect children in Grade 4 of primary school, HPV vaccination comprises only 2 doses of vaccine.
-After 18 years of age, three doses are needed.
+- When started in Grade 4 of primary school, HPV vaccination comprises only 2 doses of vaccine.
+After 18 years of age, 3 doses are needed.

 - Vaccination is offered to boys and girls in order to provide direct and equitable protection to all children.

 Under the Québec Immunization Program, the following people can also be vaccinated against HPV infections free of charge: